riper9819/JavaCourseModule1/src/Module4/readme.md

 This program contains 2 classes and 1 interface:
 1. Class Main.java is main class of the program.
 2. Class LogsManagerServiceImpl.java contains log file parsing methods.
-3. LogsManagerService.java is an interface that needs to be implemented for log file management.
+3. ILogsManagerService.java is an interface that needs to be implemented for log file management.

 ### List of log files
 ERROR events